Nicola-Carroll/CV/README.md

 ## Experience

-[Bulb](https://bulb.co.uk/mission/) is a rapidly expanding and innovative green energy supplier, named the fastest growing company in Europe of FY19/20.

-During my time at Bulb, I had three different roles which lead me towards the decision to pursue Software Development.

 ### Project Lead (Invoice Reconciliation)
 **(May 2020 - June 2021)**\
 **Bulb**

+[Bulb](https://bulb.co.uk/mission/) is a rapidly expanding and innovative green energy supplier, named the fastest growing company in Europe of FY19/20.

 Bulb receives ~100 monthly meter invoices from ~30 different third parties for the daily rental, removal, and non-return of meter assets, totalling >£60mil a year.
 These invoices are based on notoriously inaccurate data, resulting in millions of pounds of overcharges for Bulb, which until May 2020 were paid in full.